Seth Rogen’s ‘An American Pickle’ is the first movie that understands how I feel about seltzer

 It shouldn’t count as a spoiler to say that a lot of unrealistic things happen in An American Pickle.

 Lest the documentary-esque title fool you, this is a movie where Seth Rogen falls into a vat of pickle brine in 1919, only to emerge—perfectly preserved—in present-day Brooklyn.
-For some viewers, however, the most absurd part of this formally absurdist movie may just be the modern marvel Rogen’s character finds himself most instantly enchanted by.
+For some viewers, however, the most absurd part of this formally absurdist movie may just be the modern marvel Rogen’s character finds himself most instantly enchanted with.
 Not the internet.
 Not Alexa.
 And certainly not the latest fashion, which in Brooklyn trends toward a hundred years ago anyway.

 No, this unsuspended time traveler is simply overcome by seltzer.